gradeup/react-flow-player/README.md

+# The Project is no longer maintained.
+Please use an actively developed [fork](https://github.com/gradeup/react-flow-player/network/members) !!!

 # react-flow-player

 `<ReactFlowPlayer>` is a React Component for integrating the flow player into your react app.
 Passing props to the component will configure the flow player and will embed the player into your app.